The voice of women in Nashville for 125 years

 1909: The YWCA broke ground for a new building on Vine Street (7th Ave.)
 When the YWCA opened its new building, there were no integrated buildings in Nashville but the leadership of the YWCA was committed to extending programs to African American women.

 1919: National YWCA funds a branch for African-American women in Nashville, known as the Blue Triangle Branch.
+Click here to read more about this important part of our history.

 1921: Property at 5th and Gay was purchased for Blue Triangle Branch.